Ziqing19/LabelPixivBookmarks/README.md

+# Label Pixiv Bookmarks

-# Automatically add existing labels for images in the bookmarks
+## Automatically add existing labels for images in the bookmarks

 ## Intro